A Master Composter volunteer shows a worm bin to visitors at Farm City Day, Tompkins County NY. vermicomposting

 Join Our Gardening Program as a Volunteer

 Volunteering is a great way to meet people, learn new skills and share what you already know while contributing to our community.
 Some ongoing opportunities are listed below.
-Prospective volunteers complete an application form.
-In addition, those who volunteer to work with vulnerable populations (children, individuals with disabilities, etc.) will be asked to consent to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security both of our volunteers and of the people we serve through our programs.
+Prospective volunteers complete an interest form then are sent volunteer paperwork and additional information.

 Beautification Brigade